 The Kauri Coast is named after the huge kauri trees which thrive here, and no trip to the Coast is complete without venturing into these majestic ancient forests.
 Trounson Kauri Park is one of the few places where you can see our national icon, the nocturnal kiwi bird, in the wild.

-Further north is the Waipoua Forest, home of New Zealand's largest kauri tree, Tane Mahuta.
+Further north, towards Hokianga, is the Waipoua Forest, home to New Zealand's largest kauri tree, Tane Mahuta.
 Local Maori guides can take you through the forest at twilight and explain the Maori legends of the forest - a unique and often spiritual experience.

 We've created your account.
 But there's one remaining step before you can use it.
 Check your email inbox.
 Look for an email from firstname.lastname@example.org, and follow its instructions to activate your account.